 The extra after that $6000 is divided between savings, investments, and even a little for fun.
 It also helps make up for not-so-good months that pop up.

-So, even though we only brought in $450 more than we needed, the fact that I had paid some bills in May and low expenses in June mean we still were able to bank some earnings (see below).
+So, even though we only brought in $635 more than we needed, that pretty much was eaten up by the Lasik surgery that Mr. BFS went through (see below).
 I’m concentrating on growing affiliate income on BFS now, so hopefully that number will increase each month too…

 Our main financial goal is to continue making enough overall to work from home as long as possible since we both prefer self-employment over “normal” day jobs.
 Our secondary goal is to use the majority of any extra money that we ever have to reach financial independence as soon as possible (we are aiming for age 50 or before).
 We may still choose to work even if we ever have enough saved not to, but we would like to make that choice ourselves.